To Post, Send To Moneysal@comcast.net. View "MORE" Tab For Information

 Problem: In analyzing the total estate tax burden on both a husband and a

-wife, it will matter if only one party holds the bulk of the assets.
+one party holds the bulk of the assets.
 If the

 other spouse dies first, that spouse's unified credit will be wasted.